 In Los Angeles, Catherine performed the role of Mad Margaret in Sierra Madre Playhouse’s Ruddigore to great acclaim.
 Lauri’s List described her performance as “impressive,” “supple,” “comic,” and “strong,” while the Stage Struck Review named her portrayal “just creepy enough.”
 Catherine also had the opportunity at the age of 15 to become the youngest singer ever to solo at Walt Disney Concert Hall with the Los Angeles Master Chorale in the premier of Billy Childs’ Voices of Angels.

 Catherine has made a lifelong study of music, philosophy, and all the ways we can engage with our genuine selves in this ever more technologically driven and hectic world.
-As a Philosophy Major concentrating in Aesthetics at Yale University, Catherine performed prolifically with the Yale Baroque Opera Project, the Opera Theatre of Yale College, and the Yale Gilbert and Sullivan Society, and presented the role of Achille in the American premiere of Sacrati’s La Finta Pazza.
-Catherine recently finished her Masters in Music at Mannes the New School for Music in Manhattan.
-At Mannes, she was selected to appear in concerts with the Mannes Sounds Festival, Mannes Opera Studio, and Mannes Apprentice Studio, and last year sang the American premiere of three of Dariusz Przybylski’s Broch Lieder in Mannes Sounds’ “An Evening of Music by Dariusz Przybybylski.”
+As a Philosophy major concentrating in Aesthetics at Yale University, Catherine performed prolifically with the Yale Baroque Opera Project, the Opera Theatre of Yale College, and the Yale Gilbert and Sullivan Society, and presented the role of Achille in the American premiere of Sacrati’s La Finta Pazza.
+Catherine completed her Masters in Music from Mannes the New School for Music in Manhattan.
+At Mannes, she was selected to appear in concerts with the Mannes Sounds Festival, Mannes Opera Studio, and Mannes Apprentice Studio, and sang the American premiere of three of Dariusz Przybylski’s Broch Lieder in Mannes Sounds’ “An Evening of Music by Dariusz Przybybylski.”